manuelrojas19/oauth2-golang-server/README.md

 # OAuth2 Server Implementation

-This project is a minimal implementation of an OAuth2 server using Go and PostgreSQL, designed to follow the OAuth2 RFC specifications.
+This project is an implementation of an OAuth2 server using Go and PostgreSQL, designed to follow the OAuth2 RFC specifications.
 It provides endpoints for client registration and will include additional OAuth2 functionality such as authorization, token management, and user information retrieval.
 The application is containerized using Docker Compose for easy setup and deployment.

 ## Features

-- OAuth2 Registration Endpoint (More endpoints based on OAuth2 RFC will be implemented)
+- OAuth2 Registration, Authorize, Token Endpoints (More endpoints based on OAuth2 RFC will be implemented)
 - Built with Go
 - PostgreSQL for data storage
+- Redis for session storage
+- Google as Identity Provider (IDP)
 - Docker Compose for easy setup

-## Project Structure

-- `main.go`: Entry point for the application.
-- `store/entities`: Contains GORM models for database interaction.
-- `handlers/`: Contains HTTP handlers for various endpoints.
-- `docker-compose.yml`: Docker Compose configuration for running and PostgreSQL instance.

 ## Prerequisites